JRomIV/cyclistic-case-study/README.md

 ### Addressing Missing Station Names #################################################
-To enhance data accuracy and completeness, missing station names and IDs were populated using the coordinates of known stations.
-This process ensured that:
+Some station names and IDs were missing from the data, so I used the ride coordinates to fill in the blanks where possible.
+Here's how I handled it:
-- Missing start and end station names/IDs were filled when possible using station coordinates.
+- If a ride had valid start or end coordinates, I matched them to known station locations to recover the missing info.
-- Stations with ambiguous coordinates (e.g., multiple stations sharing the same coordinates) were excluded to maintain data reliability.
+- If multiple stations shared the same coordinates (yep, that happens), I left those entries out to avoid mismatching and keep things accurate.

-#### Recovered Stations Names and Id's
+#### Recovered Stations Names and IDs
 | Data Frame            | start_station_name | start_station_id | end_station_name | end_station_id |
 |-----------------------|--------------------|------------------|------------------|----------------|
 | all_trips             | 988,145            | 988,143          | 1,057,488        | 1,057,488      |